 Implementation of IoT in the Healthcare Ecosystem

-An effective care model demands IoT applications to be applied to various diseases in different healthcare settings.
-By implementing IoT in healthcare solutions, healthcare providers get invaluable data, which provide insight into the symptoms and pattern of the disease, while enabling remote care.
+An effective care model demands IoT applications be applied to various diseases in different healthcare settings.
+By implementing IoT in healthcare solutions, healthcare providers get invaluable data, which provides insight into the symptoms and patterns of the disease while enabling remote care.

 However, the implementation of IoT in Healthcare is still a challenge.
-Many healthcare providers are either not ready for the investment in the Internet of Things or do not have the required healthcare infrastructure that supports IoT implementation.
+Many healthcare providers are either not ready for investment in the Internet of Things or need the healthcare infrastructure supporting IoT implementation.

-And some of them are not fully confident about the implementation process.
-We have tried to answer a few questions so that they can take actionable measures confidently.
+And some of them need more confidence in the implementation process.
+We have answered a few questions so they can take actionable measures confidently.
 So let’s take a look at it.

-The Internet of things plays a critical role in mitigating healthcare challenges.
-Healthcare solutions should not be generic, as each patient has different physical and mental built.
-By using IoT in care-setting environment, healthcare providers can offer personalized solutions based on the lifestyle and medical history of the patient for effective treatment.
+By using IoT in a care-setting environment, healthcare providers can offer personalized solutions based on the lifestyle and medical history of the patient for effective treatment.

-In which segment of healthcare, IoT can be applied?
+2. In which segment of healthcare IoT can be applied?

 - IoT for patients: Today, chronic patients seek more information to prevent, manage, and control the disease.
-Using wearables such as fitness brands and wireless connected devices, patients can track their physical activity and make a decision that improves their health behavior.
+Patients can use wearables such as fitness brands and wirelessly connected devices to track their physical activity and make a decision that improves their health behavior.

-- IoT for physicians: Physicians can access the data collected from the wearables and other medical devices to keep track of patient’s health in the context of identification of best treatment process for the patient, adherence to treatment plans, and achieve the expected outcome.
+- IoT for physicians: Physicians can access the data collected from the wearables and other medical devices to keep track of patient’s health by identifying the best treatment process, adherence to treatment plans, and achieving the expected outcome.

-- IoT for healthcare providers: IoT sensors can be installed to a number of medical equipment such as wheelchairs, defibrillators, nebulizers, oxygen pumps, and other monitoring equipment, which can be used for effective asset management.
+- IoT for healthcare providers: IoT sensors can be installed on several medical equipment, such as wheelchairs, defibrillators, nebulizers, oxygen pumps, and other monitoring equipment, which can be used for effective asset management.

 - IoT for healthcare insurers: Data captured from monitoring equipment can be used to detect fraud claims and maintain transparency between patients and healthcare insurance companies.

-IoT-captured data can be applied to a range of operation processes and patients, which can be used to check the underlying conditions and make the right decision.
-At which section of your healthcare process, IoT can be implemented is your decision, and that should depend on what kind of data you need to improve patient outcomes.
+IoT-captured data can be applied to various operational processes and patients, which can be used to check the underlying conditions and make the right decision.
+At which section of your healthcare process IoT can be implemented is your decision, which should depend on what kind of data you need to improve patient outcomes.

-IoT medical device integration includes a range of intelligent connected devices, which can be used to monitor the health of patients and raise the alarm before the onset of any disease.
+IoT medical device integration includes a range of intelligent connected devices, which can be used to monitor patients’ health and raise the alarm before the onset of any disease.
 In the healthcare ecosystem, the Internet of Things can be applied to the following:

 - Wearables to monitor the health condition of chronic patients, take readings, observe patterns, and send an alert.
 This data can be used for diagnosis, improve treatment, and enhance customer service.

-- Active passive labels to be worn by the patient, caregiver, and equipment integrated to the ID card of the equipment, hospital staff, and patient ID to reduce admission time and facilitate better management of the resources.
+- Active and passive labels are to be worn by the patient, caregiver, and equipment and integrated into the equipment, hospital staff, and patient ID card to reduce admission time and facilitate better management of the resources.

-- Medical devices to track the usage of the equipment for each patient and compare the data to gain insight and check their status.
+- Medical devices track the equipment used for each patient and compare the data to gain insight and check their status.

-These wearables, labels integrated with real-time location tracking system can help healthcare providers do the needful within time.
+These wearables and labels integrated with real-time location tracking systems can help healthcare providers do the needful quickly.

-Multiple types of data that can be collected through IoT.
-Here you can take a look at the type of health data.
+Multiple types of data can be collected through IoT.
+Here you can take a look at the kind of health data.

 This is a broader picture of IoT data.
 You can develop a data model for your application of IoT in Healthcare by focusing on the dynamics of your healthcare environment to improve the quality of care for patients.

-What about the security of the IoT systems?
+5. What about the security of IoT systems?

-How cost-effective it is to implement IoT healthcare solutions?
+6. How cost-effective is it to implement IoT healthcare solutions?

-The bottom line of IoT in healthcare is to assure healthier patients, empowered healthcare providers, and cost-saving for both.
-With a reliable technology partner, you can build a cost-effective IoT sensor network.
+The bottom line of IoT in healthcare is to ensure healthier patients, empowered healthcare providers, and cost-saving for both.
+You can build a cost-effective IoT sensor network with a reliable technology partner.

-There are certain fundamentals to cost efficiency, which can be applied in IoT app development for healthcare as well, such as reduced overspending, the well-defined role of sensors and its capabilities, and send and receive data when necessary.
-For doing all this, you need to create an effective IoT app development strategy and application architecture in collaboration with your technology partner.
+There are certain fundamentals to cost efficiency that can be applied in IoT development for healthcare, such as reduced overspending, the well-defined role of sensors and their capabilities, and sending and receiving data when necessary.
+To do all this, you must create an effective IoT development strategy and application architecture in collaboration with your technology partner.